-These cookies store well for a week to 10 days in room temperature.
-Store them in an air tight container.
+These cookies store well for a week to 10 days at room temperature.
+Store them in an airtight container.

 I used a small cookie cutter and got more cookies.
 If you use a bigger one, you may get lesser cookies.

-If you have difficulty in bringing the dough together, add milk one tbsp at a time and bring it together.
-I used about 3 tbsp milk.
+If you have difficulty bringing the dough together, add milk one tbsp at a time and bring it together.
+I used about 3 tbsp of milk.

 More Cookie Recipes

 - 1 cup Wholewheat Flour around 200 gms